Skip to main content

 • “Sure, none of those led to me dying, so maybe you get a bit more bang for your buck if you do manage to snuff yourself at some point; and perhaps there's even a teeny, tiny bit of replayability if you start all over again and make a few different choices here and there.”

-• “Replayability feels limited; once you've seen the main story, there's not much incentive to go back and play again.”
+• “Replayability feels limited; once you've seen the main story, there's not much incentive to go back and play through it again.”

-• “After finishing the game, I found that the choices I made didn't significantly change the outcome, which really hurt the replayability factor.”
+• “After finishing the game, I found that the choices I made didn't significantly change the outcome, which really diminishes the replayability factor.”

 Character development is criticized for being rushed and lacking depth, with a tendency to rely on exposition rather than organic storytelling, resulting in events that unfold without clear motivation or connection.